 This type of trust is a good way to make sure your heirs can properly handle their inheritance, particularly if they are young, incapacitated, or irresponsible with money.
 You can leave instructions that the money be given in certain amounts and at certain times such as birthdays and/or graduation from college and your trustee will carry out that distribution schedule.

 Attorney Fesler is very experienced in creating Revocable Trusts and estate plans.
-Consult with our offices today.
+Consult with our office today.